bigsk1/gpu-monitor/README.md

     - Replace the .mp3 in the `sounds` folder and name it alert.mp3
     - Getting double sounds from notifications, disable windows notifications or disable it in ui.

+6. **Updated Nvidia driver and UI metrics seem stuck**
+    - The connection to the nvidia runtime was interrupted, restart the container.

 ## Mobile Layout

 <p align="center">